 — Modules

 Modules are the actual design elements you will use to create a page and other design types (templates and posts) in general.
 Compared to other page builders, say Elementor, the modules offered by Divi Builder tend to fewer (read: Elementor vs Divi).
-It offers only 39 modules as follows:
+It offers only 39 native modules as follows:

 Accordion | Email Optin | Pricing Tables |